 Santiago De Chile or just Santiago is the capital and largest city in Chile, as well as one of the largest cities in the entire Americas.
 It has incredibly diverse landscapes and scenery with the Mapocho River running through it and the Andes Mountains in the background.
 It also has plenty of 19th-century neoclassical buildings, historical attractions that heritage in the colonial.

-10 Best Areas to Stay in Santiago Chile
+10 Best areas to stay in Santiago for tourists

-1. Santiago Centro, where to stay in Santiago for first time tourists
+1. Santiago Centro, where to stay in Santiago for first-timers

-We begin right in the heart of the city, in the commune of Santiago Centro.
-This is the oldest part of the city, first founded in 1541.
+Santiago Centro is the oldest part of the city, first founded in 1541.
 As such, there is an incredible amount of historical buildings and monuments to see.

 The main square, Plaza de Armas (square of weapons) is a social hub of the city.
 It was established by Spanish conquistador Pedro de Valdivia in the 16th-century.

-It’s surrounded by important buildings such as the Metropolitan Cathedral of Santiago, the Municipality of Santiago and the Central Post Office, the National History Museum, Ahumada & Estado, the Stock Exchange, or the Palacio de la Moneda.
+It’s surrounded by important buildings such as the Metropolitan Cathedral of Santiago, Municipality of Santiago and the Central Post Office, National History Museum, Ahumada & Estado, Stock Exchange, or La Moneda Presidential Palace.

 If you are interested in history, there are many museums to explore such as Museo Chileno de Arte Precolombino which is an art museum dedicated to pre-Columbian artworks and artifacts from Central and South America; National Museum of Fine Arts, and the Museo de Artes Visuales (MAVI).